-So half a century into my life, I've decided to try something completely different.
-After finishing a handful of scripts for short films and a few forays into the 48 Hour Film Project, I and my friend and co-writer Lorena Peter are now writing full-length screenplays.
-We just finished our second—a Christmas romantic comedy, "Only Fifteen Shopping Days Left"—and have just dived into our third.
-Cross fingers that this goes well.
+So more than half a century into my life, I decided to try something completely different.
+After finishing a handful of scripts for short films and a few forays into the 48 Hour Film Project, I and my friend and co-writer Lorena Peter started writing screenplays together.
+We've completed a script for a short film, two TV pilots, and we recently finished our third full-length film—a Christmas romantic comedy titled "Not Another Bad Luck Christmas."
+No, we've not made any sales yet (though we have two options!), but we're having a good time.
+And we have made some interesting connections in the worlds of film and television.
+Cross fingers that this keeps going well.
 Or, you know, goes anywhere at all.
-You can find out more about us, our other film projects, and the trials and tribulations (and rewards) of collaborating with a partner at bevarlypeter.com.
+You can find out more about us, and the trials and tribulations (and rewards) of collaborating with a partner at bevarlypeter.com.
+I might even get around to updating that site at some point.
+Hey, it could happen.

 Searching for the meaning of life is one thing.
 Finding it in an Arkansas trailer park is another thing entirely.